kbornfas/Telegram-Bot/README.md

 ```

 The first run will prompt for the Telegram login code (and 2FA password if enabled).
 If `TELETHON_PHONE_NUMBER`/`TELETHON_PASSWORD` are provided, only the one-time code is requested.
 The resulting session file is reused by both the CLI and the bot service.

+## Rate limiting

+Telegram enforces strict flood-control limits.
+The worker now throttles bulk adds according to `TELETHON_INVITE_INTERVAL_SECONDS`, ensuring requests are spread out to reduce “Too many requests” errors.
+Increase the delay if you see repeated flood-wait warnings.

 ## Testing